Robust Charging Network Planning for Metropolitan Taxi Fleets: Experimental Setup

 \subsection{Real-World Data}

 We use GPS data from a taxi association in the metropolitan area of Munich, Germany, collected by \cite{jager_analyzing_2016} for our study.
 The data set contains all customer trips undertaken by a fleet of 500 taxis powered by combustion engines during 2015.
 The number of active taxis per day ranges between 300 and 500.
-We complemented this data with information about the location of existing taxi stands, and calculated distances and travel times from customer locations to charging stations using \citeauthor{openstreetmap_openstreetmap_2016} road network data.
+We complemented this data with information about the location of existing taxi stands, and calculated distances and travel times from customer locations to charging stations using the Open Source Routing Machine project \citep[cf.][]{luxen-vetter-2011} and \citeauthor{openstreetmap_openstreetmap_2016} road network data.

-\paragraph{Locations of Charging Stations} We identified charging station locations based on the existing 215 taxi stands of the city of Munich.
-We determined charging station cost based on the normalized distance to the city center, $d$, $0 \leq d \leq 1$ by using the following function:
+\paragraph{Locations and Sizing of Charging Stations} We identified charging station locations based on the existing 215 taxi stands of the city of Munich.

+We selected $n_s=4$ charging points for every charging location, as larger charging station configurations have cost advantages in construction and maintenance.
+The taxi stands in the city have an average number of 7.2 parking spaces, leaving enough space for charging operations of that size.
+The selection of $n_s=4$ also aligns with the procedures of the largest local charging station operator in Munich, which primarily constructs stations with four charging points.
+For the opening costs, we assume that locations closer to the city center have higher costs.
+Using the normalized distance to the city center, $d$, $0 \leq d \leq 1$, we derive the cost function:

-setting the parameters of the cost function~(\ref{eq:site_cost}) based on the empirical study of \cite{smith_costs_2015}.
-The minimum costs are $c(1)=10$ at the city limits, and the maximum costs are $c(0)=50$ in the city center, with an exponential increase of costs when approaching the city center.
-Figure~\ref{fig:cost_function} shows the distribution of the installation costs for the 215 stations.
+where the parameters have been set based on the empirical study of \cite{smith_costs_2015}.
+The minimum costs are $o(1)=10$ at the city limits, and the maximum costs are $o(0)=50$ in the city center, with an exponential increase of costs when approaching the city center.
+Figure~\ref{fig:cost_function} shows the distribution of the opening costs for the 215 stations.

+In the variable-size approach, we chose between two or four charging points since charging stations available on the market usually provide an even number of charging points.
+Dedicating more than four spaces at a taxi stand for charging (more than half the average number of parking spaces) would hinder normal taxi operations.
+Following \cite{nicholas_estimating_2019}, we set the cost of a two-charging-point station to be 67\% of the cost of a four-charging-point station.